 Bianca joined her family business Maxon Motor AG as part of the Board of Directors and as Head of Internal Audit.
 Maxon Motor was founded in 1961 in Switzerland and is one of the world’s leaders in drive technology.
 The family owned company employs more than 2,500 employees and generated revenues of over USD 423mm in 2016.
 The company is well known for the high quality of its electric motors that are used around the world and beyond with NASA’s Mars rover.
 Bianca Braun brings with her the expertise of being a leading member of a manufacturer of key components in robotics and automation.

 She has been shortlisted by the magazine Women In Business as part of the top 40 under 40.
 She loves traveling and is a keen sportswoman who participated to a large number of marathons and was a top-ranked skier in Switzerland.

-Dr. Mirko Kovac
+Prof. Mirko Kovac

-Before his appointment in London, he was post-doctoral researcher at the Harvard Microrobotics Laboratory as part of the Wyss Institute for Biologically Inspired Engineering at Harvard University in Cambridge, USA.
+Before his appointment in London, he was a post-doctoral researcher at the Harvard Microrobotics Laboratory as part of the Wyss Institute for Biologically Inspired Engineering at Harvard University in Cambridge, USA.
 He obtained his PhD with the Laboratory of Intelligent Systems at the Swiss Federal Institute of Technology in Lausanne (EPFL).
 He received his M.S. degree in Mechanical Engineering from the Swiss Federal Institute of Technology in Zurich (ETHZ) in 2005.
-During his studies he was research associate with the University of California in Berkeley USA, RIETER Automotive Switzerland, the WARTSILA Diesel Technology Division in Switzerland, and CISERV in Singapore.
+During his studies, he was a research associate with the University of California in Berkeley USA, RIETER Automotive Switzerland, the WARTSILA Diesel Technology Division in Switzerland, and CISERV in Singapore.

 Dr. Rich Mahoney